brianjknight/Book-Database/src/main/resources/accomplishment-reflection-tracking.md

       * Create configuration class with @Bean & @DependsOn instead of using @Component?
     * IS findBookByBookID() even working???
       * add method to BookController and test in Postman
+* 3/30/23
+  * Added and tested endpoints findByBookId() & findByAuthorId()
+  * **_Idea comment out @Component for AuthorSeeder and BookGenreSeeder so that Books seeds first.
+    Then add, so they can check if Books exist._**
+    * Appears to work at first but then throws error for non-unique result since multiple books have the same author.
+      * Change findByAuthorID() to findFirstByAuthorId()
+    * Working but the bigger issue is now the time it would take.
+For every Author and BookGenre is first scans the Book data to see if the book exists drastically increasing the seed time.
+      * Process is sped up by checking for null object directly on bookService method rather than instantiated a new object then checking if it is null.
+    * RESULT (on 1_000 books)
+      * Seeded 1_000 Books, 1_000 matching BookGenres, & 839 Authors (due to multiple books by an author)
+    * WAS IT ACTUALLY WORKING BUT TAKING TOO LONG???
+      * Seeding Authors with >= 1000 ratingsCount;
+      * When done try SQL query join on books with no author
+    * RETRO
+      * Seeding Books first, then Authors & BookGenres separately while checking if the Book exists reduces Books table and only seeds matching Authors and BookGenres.
+        * HOWEVER, seeding times increases exponentially needing to check the Books table for every Author & BookGenre
+        * Should I seed all BookGenres instead?
+        * Maybe seed only Authors with 1000+ ratings.
+It could possibly lead to null results but would find Book/Author combos for most queries.
+          * Are there Books with missing author data??
+      * I think my timing issue of trying to seed all 3 tables in order at the same runtime, is a limitation of Spring Boot vs Spring configuration.
+        I tried to use ```@DependsOn``` annotation and instantiating dependencies in the seeder so BookSeeder ran first but would get stuck in endless loop.
+* 4/1/23
+  *

+WORK ON SQL JOIN queries TO SEE WHAT AUTHORS ARE MISSING

 HOW DO I BUILD A PREDICATE WITH CRITERIABUILDER THAT SEARCHES A LIST OF OBJECTS?????